Cl4sm/Cl4sm.github.io/_includes/blog/2025-08-14_defcon_finals_mcp.md

 ```

 And that's it~!
-A single-byte overwrite, and it worked on the first try.
+A single-byte patch, and it worked on the first try.
 We deployed the patch in the morning and had no issue with the organizer's SLA checks.

 # The Great Vibe-ening